NYPL/digarch/transfers/file-transfers.md

 The file transfer workflows are detailed in this document.
 The workflows may vary based on media types and file types.

-**Before a media object can be transferred it first must be recorded in the collection’s media log in CMS.
-See [Verifying inventory in Media Log](/digarch/transfers/verify-inventory.html){:target="_blank"} for instructions.**
+**Before a media object can be transferred it first must be recorded SPEC.**

 ## Prepare destination folders for files

 **These instructions show you how to prepare destination folders for a number of consecutive disks.
-Consider using a one-line command to create directories if the disks you are packaging do not have consecutive MediaID numbers or you are only transferring one media object.**
+Consider using a one-line command to create directories if the disks you are packaging do not have consecutive ID numbers or you are only transferring one media object.**

 <!--Windows instructions should go here-->